rutvikbhatt9/rutvikbhatt9/README.md

 ### Hello World 👋
-I am native and cross platform mobile app developer from India
+I am native and cross platform mobile app developer from India :india:.

 - 🔭 Working on multiple mobile app projects using Android-Native, React-Native and Flutter
 - 🌱 Learning design patterns in depth